About Eighty Eight

 The Eighty Eight Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Barren County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Eighty Eight, Kentucky residents are available through the local police department and authorized providers in Barren County.
+Fingerprinting services for Eighty Eight, Kentucky residents are available through local police (where present) and authorized providers in Barren County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Eighty Eight Police Department or Barren County Sheriff's Office for scheduling and fees.

-Property records for Eighty Eight, Kentucky are maintained by the Barren Property Valuation Administrator's Office and the Barren County County Clerk.
+Property records for Eighty Eight, Kentucky are maintained by the Barren Property Valuation Administrator's Office and the Barren County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Barren County, including parcels in Eighty Eight.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Barren County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Barren County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Kentucky counties provide online property record searches through their county websites.
-For in-person requests, visit the Barren County offices at the county courthouse.
 The Barren County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Eighty Eight, Kentucky residents are available through both county and state offices.
 The Kentucky Cabinet for Health and Family Services, Vital Statistics, located in Frankfort, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Kentucky.
 Orders can be placed online, by mail, or in person.
 Locally, the Barren County Clerk's office issues marriage licenses and maintains marriage records for Barren County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.